buzzamus/baseball-gem/README.md

 * Gem is still in development and not yet available via rubygems.org

+* Note: This project is in no way taking credit for creating any of the included baseball stats.
+This is a library created strictly to be used in easily figuring the included statistics based on the data received by the user.

 ## Installation

 Add this line to your application's Gemfile: